Illustration: Nhung Lê

 Advanced techniques for using modes

 If you’d like to take things even further, you can try creating new non-diatonic modes by combining different chunks of the modes we explored above.
 For example, the Lydian-Mixolydian mode is made of the lower pentachord of Lydian, combined with the upper tetrachord of Mixolydian.
 With the starting note of C, the ascending scale would be C, D, E, F♯, G, A, B♭, and C.

 Jazz musicians might also call this mode the Lydian-dominant or overtone scale.
 While it’s perhaps the most popular non-diatonic mode, you can also try combining any two modes yourself to access unique sound palettes—the world is your oyster!

 Conclusion: Music modes

 All too often, musical modes are taught in piano lessons and music theory classes as nothing more than a handful of scales.
 While the scales (which we’ve also referenced extensively above) are a great starting point to help you understand their structure, modes truly shine when their colors are borrowed in chord progressions and melodies to achieve unique moods that might not be accessible when solely sticking to the confines of major and natural minor.

 What’s more, modes are just one of countless ways to explore this frontier beyond major and natural minor—atonality, microtonality, blues scales, stacked intervals, non-Western scales, and more can help you begin to access the full spectrum of melody and harmony, if your music calls for it.

 Regardless of what avenue you’re exploring, the most important thing you can do is listen to these ideas in the context of application, and develop your own unique emotional connections with them.
 Hopefully the musical examples for modes we provided above mark a first step in this process.

 Do you have any questions about music modes?
 What music theory topics would you like to see us cover next?
-Start a conversation with us on the Splice Discord.
+Start a conversation with us and a vibrant community of other music creators on the Splice Discord.